 High on the Chief Vet’s list is neosporosis, caused by the parasite Neospora caninum, and the most frequently diagnosed cause of abortion in UK herds.
 Infected cattle joining a hitherto disease-free herd can pass on the parasite to their unborn calves which may then be aborted prematurely.

 The aborted material is likely to infect other animals.
 If the calf is born normally and survives, it will remain infected and infective for life.
 Because neosporosis can be transmitted through contamination with infected dog faeces even herds that have been free of the disease, and received no new animals, are constantly at risk of infection and should be monitored.

 A quick and reliable test for neosporosis is available as a complete and ready-to-use kit from Vetlab Supplies.
-The FASTest® NEOSPORA caninum kit searches out antibodies created as part of an animal's natural response to the invading parasite.
-A positive reaction with a sample of an animal's blood offers early diagnosis and allows prompt treatment with an improved outcome for the tested animal and the chance to prevent the infection spreading.
+The FASTest® NEOSPORA caninum kit searches out antibodies created as part of an animal’s natural response to the invading parasite.
+A positive reaction with a sample of an animal’s blood offers early diagnosis and allows prompt treatment with an improved outcome for the tested animal and the chance to prevent the infection from spreading.

 Safeguarding an animal’s health through professional veterinary testing and record keeping pays off not only in the economic return on the home herd, but in the value added to an animal offered for sale to another farm.
 Buyers who can inspect the full testing records of an animal, alongside his or her own expert judgement on its physical health, are more likely to pay premium prices.

 To find out more about our large range of veterinary diagnostic test kits visit our website: www.vetlabsupplies.co.uk or Telephone: 01798 874567